|I ate it big time, a second later!|

 Today was definitely a beach day, but not your ordinary lying in the sunshine, kind of beach day.
 Oh no, we decided that we were going....

-We packed up our make-shift sand toboggans, (cardboard boxes) and drove the easy hours drive from Puerto, to one of our favorite hideaway beach day spots:Playa de Bolonia!
+We packed up our make-shift sand toboggans, (cardboard boxes) and drove the easy one hour drive from Puerto, to one of our favorite hideaway beach day spots:Playa de Bolonia!
 The tiny seaside town of Bolonia--population 117--is home to the beautiful Baelo Claudia Roman ruins, cows on the beach, and the exquisite pure white-sand dune system, regarded as one of the largest in Europe.

 We have visited the ruins before, which are fantastic, offer free entry for EU residents, and are absolutely worth a visit, but today was all about tearing down the soft white, and hot sand on our non-sanctioned, almost guaranteed to fail, toboggans.